 Cervical Spinal Cord Stimulator

-The Cervical Spinal Cord Stimulator (SCS) is an electronic device which is used to provide pain relief from chronic pain in back, arms, and legs.
-This simulator is inspired by the spinal cord stimulation therapy which argues for masking the pain instead of curing it.
+The Cervical Spinal Cord Stimulator (SCS) is an electronic device that is used to provide pain relief from chronic pain in the back, arms, and legs.
+This simulator is inspired by the spinal cord stimulation therapy, which argues for masking the pain instead of curing it.
 Similar to a pacemaker, the SCS is surgically placed in the region suffering from chronic pain.
-Once inserted, the device emits mild electronic pulses which mask or modify the pain signals from the nerve endings in the pain region.
+Once inserted, the device emits mild electronic pulses that mask or modify the pain signals from the nerve endings in the pain region.
 The device stimulates the nerve endings in duress to disguise the pain signals being transmitted to the brain, which reduces the pain being experienced by an individual.
 The SCS is a safer alternative to opioids medication for pain management.

 Who needs the surgery